besterjoes/salt-lake-civic-intelligence/README.md

 Attribution

-Compiled and authored by [Your Name], 2025.
+Compiled and authored by Ben Jones, 2025.
 This document is part of an OSINT portfolio project intended to demonstrate public accountability analysis and applied research methods.